intjelic/python-sfml/doc/source/gettingstarted.rst

 Loading Resources
 ^^^^^^^^^^^^^^^^^
-Instead of checking everytime if the resource has effectivly been loaded, pysfml2 takes advantages of the Python mechanisms.
+Instead of checking everytime if the resource has effectivly been loaded, pySFML takes advantages of the Python mechanisms.
 Just enclose your resource loading processes in a try-except bloc and Python will tell you when something goes wrong.

-As you can see in the code, it will trigger an exception IOError in accordance with the Python's exception rules.
+As you can see in the code, it will trigger an exception :exc:`IOError` in accordance with the Python's exception rules.

-To follow the same convention as the standard Python library and so, offer a better integration, open_from_file and load_from_file have been renamed into **from_file**.
+To follow the same convention as the standard Python library and so, offer a better integration, `openFromFile` and `loadFromFile` have been renamed into `from_file`.

 Event Handling
 ^^^^^^^^^^^^^^